|Rating:||9.5 / 10|

-I have been wearing long sleeved tops on nearly all my hikes for the past six years and from what I see other hikers wearing on the trail I know that I’m in the minority; but for me its a no brainer.
+I have been wearing long sleeved tops on nearly all my hikes for the past 8 years and from what I see other hikers wearing on the trail I know that I’m in the minority; but for me its a no brainer.
 Between creepy crawlies such as Ticks and March Flies, and the impacts of the sun such as dehydration, sunburn, and skin cancer, it’s very rare to see me in a short sleeved top.
-I’m also a huge fan of Merino as a fabric as it minimises odour when you wear the same top for anything up to a week at time between washes on long distance hikes and in the event you get wet it will still keep you warm.
+I’m also a huge fan of merino as a fabric as it minimises odour when you wear the same top for anything up to a week at time between washes on long distance hikes and in the event you get wet it will still keep you warm.

 Wilderness wear also promote the fact that they use Australian grown wool in their products, manufacture in Australia, and are also Australian owned.
 There garment packaging plays on this by promoting “200% Australian Made-Owned”.
 I do try to support Australian companies where I can but only if they provide a good product that has the features that I want.
 Wilderness wear does this in spades with this top.

-Wilderness Wear Cumulo Merino Long Sleeved Tee Top
+Tim in his first Wilderness Wear Cumulo Merino Long Sleeved Tee Top

 Wilderness Wear Cumulo Merino Long Sleeved Tee Top-side view.
 Note the generous length of the sleeves